mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 }
 ```

-The above code uses the database driver and exports a function to retrive the connected client.
+The above code uses the database driver and exports a function to retrieve the connected client.
-This module works like a singleton, indeed the client is created once and the state, e.g. the `connected` variable, lives for the entire duration of the nodejs process (remember that `require` a module is always evaluated once by nodejs).
+This module works like a singleton, indeed the client is created once and the state, e.g. the `connected` variable, lives for the entire duration of the Node.js process (remember that `require` a module is always evaluated once by Node.js).
-Because this is a configMap, the `{{MONGODB_URL_2}}` will be interpolated at deploy time.
+Because this is a config map, the `{{MONGODB_URL_2}}` will be interpolated at deploy time.
 Remember to set it up in the environment variables section.

-Then in a custom function file you can retrive the connected client and use it for reading data:
+Then in a custom function file you can retrieve the connected client and use it for reading data:

 ```javascript
 // fieldFromSecondDB.js